NeurodataWithoutBorders/nwb_benchmarks/README.md

 To run only a single benchmark, use the `--bench <benchmark file stem or module+class+test function names>` flag.

+To contribute your results back to the project, just be sure to `git add` and `commit` the results in the main `results` folder.

+Note: Each result file should be single to double-digit KB in size; if we ever reach the point where this is prohibitive to store on GitHub itself, then we will investigate other upload strategies and purge the folder from the repository history.

 ## Building the documentation

 To install the additional packages required to build the docs execute the command ...